bkw777/MPSM_duct_BKW/README.md

 Other options:
 * Stock vs [CHC](https://trianglelab.net/products/chcceramic-heating-core-kit?VariantsId=10256) heater cartridge
 * Degrees of wrap around the nozzle.

-With a CHC heater, the blower output manifold can go all the way around the nozzle in a donut, amd the duct & manifold tube can be a little bigger.

 40mm fan
 You don't need a 40x20 like this.
 A silent Noctua 40x10 would be plenty considering the original fan is only 30x10 and did both the heat-break and the part cooling.